straw-wave/draft/content/working-on-flutter-code.md

 ---

-**Next:** When the plugins are installed and the environment is configured, you can create a new project and start the development process.
+**Next:** When the plugins are installed and the environment is configured, you can [create a new project](https://github.com/straw-wave/draft/blob/master/content/creating-projects.md) to start the development process.